marc726/AtOEditor/readme.md

-## Across the Obelisk Deck Editor
+## Across the Obelisk Decryptor/Encryptor

-Save decryptor and encryptor

 Tested on Across the Obelisk v1.5.0.1